The Rise of CBD Hemp Flower and How to Smoke Without Getting High

 The ECS is thought to play an important chemical role in bridging the body and mind, with CBD consumption possibly influencing disorders such as anxiety, depression, and other potentially serious mental health issues.
 While research into mental health disorders and CBD is either young or non-existent, there is a lot of colloquial evidence developing as CBD consumption rates grow around the world.

-In addition to its physical and mental health effects, hemp can also be added to high-THC smoking mixtures as a way to increase volume without adding tobacco.
+In addition to its physical and mental health effects, hemp can also be added to THC flower as a way to increase volume without maintaining a large amount of THC.
+The CBD actually counteracts the THC effects.
+Others use it as an alternative to tobacco.
 This is one of the major reasons for its growing popularity, with the legalization of cannabis in some states influencing the number of smokers across the United States.
 With marijuana products increasing in potency all the time, CBD hemp flower can be used as an additive to provide a more mellow and less intoxicating smoking experience.

 While smoking itself is known to adversely affect human health, cannabis is widely believed to be much healthier than nicotine products.
 Instead of mixing your marijuana with dangerous chemicals from cigarettes and commercial tobacco mixtures, CBD hemp flower can be a viable alternative.
 Whether you want to smoke without disrupting your mental clarity or enjoy a more subtle experience, CBD hemp flower can be a great addition to the mix.